CSteen57/SteenCorp-AD-Lab/Phases/Phase2_RBAC.md

 ## Additional Issue – GPO Not Applying

-After implementing the fix, I tested access from a client machine.

-### Observation

-- Drives were still not appearing for some users
+- Drives were still missing for some users
-- GPO changes were not applying as expected

-I ran:
-`gpupdate /force`

-The command completed successfully, but the issue persisted.
+- gpupdate /force did not resolve the issue

 ![Validation Attempt](../Evidence/Validation/Validation_Attempt.png)